Abyssal-Depth/abyssal-htmlCssJavaScript/jsLesson01/js01Tasks.md

 ### Step 3: Test It
 1. You should see an alert box - click OK
-2. Press F12 to open the console
+2. Press F12 to open the console or right-click and select `inspect`
 3. Look for your console messages
 4. See the text that JavaScript added to the page